Anchorage Municipality Court Records

 - Hearing date

-Results display the case type, parties involved, filed documents (by title, not full text), scheduled hearings, and case status.
-CourtView covers civil, criminal, domestic relations, and probate cases filed in all Alaska trial courts, including Anchorage.
+Results show the case type, parties involved, filed document titles (not full text), scheduled hearings, and current case status.
+CourtView covers civil, criminal, domestic relations, and probate cases filed in all Alaska trial courts, including those in Anchorage.

 In-Person Searches

-Walk-in requests for case information are handled at the courthouse clerk’s offices during regular business hours.
-The two primary Anchorage court locations are:
+Walk-in requests are handled at the courthouse clerk's offices during regular business hours.
+The two main Anchorage court locations are:

 Anchorage Superior and District Court (Nesbett Courthouse)